Are You Eligible For an Expunction? Texas Eligibility Rules and Law

 Acquittal by Judge or Jury (after trial)

-Interestingly, under this eligibility scenario, the judge is not supposed to require a petition for expunction.1 Rather, either the prosecutor or your defense attorney is supposed to prepare an order granting expunction that the judge presiding over you case (or, if it’s a misdemeanor, that a district judge in the same county) is supposed to sign.
+Interestingly, under this eligibility scenario, the judge is not supposed to require a petition for expunction.[2]
+Rather, the expunctions statute requires either the prosecutor or your defense attorney to prepare an order granting expunction that the judge presiding over you case (or, if it’s a misdemeanor, that a district judge in the same county) is supposed to sign.
 The judge is supposed to sign this order within 30 days.

 Pardon or Actual Innocence Finding (post-conviction)

-Texas Code of Criminal Procedure Section 55.01(a)(1)(B) provides that you are entitled to an expunction if you are tried and convicted AND either ultimately pardoned according to 55.01(a)(1)(B)(i) or “otherwise granted relief on the basis of actual innocence with respect to that offense, if the applicable pardon or court order clearly indicates on its face that the pardon or order was granted or rendered on the basis of the person’s actual innocence” according to 55.01(a)(1)(B)(ii).
+You are entitled to an expunction if you are tried and convicted AND either ultimately pardoned or “otherwise granted relief on the basis of actual innocence with respect to that offense, if the applicable pardon or court order clearly indicates on its face that the pardon or order was granted or rendered on the basis of the person’s actual innocence.”[3]

-Similar to the situation in Acquittal Expunctions described above, a judge is supposed to sign an order granting an expunction 30 days after the pardon or finding described in this section.2 However, in this case, your trial attorney is not tasked with preparing the order granting expunction, and you have the responsibility of providing the necessary information to the district judge.
+Similar to the situation in the Acquittal Expunctions statute, a judge is supposed to sign an order granting an expunction 30 days after the pardon or finding described in this section.[4]
+However, in this case, your trial attorney is not tasked with preparing the order granting expunction, and you have the responsibility of providing the necessary information to the district judge.

 Acquittal by Appellate Court (post-conviction)

-Texas Code of Criminal Procedure Section 55.01(b)(1) provides that you are eligible (not entitled) to an expunction of records related to a final conviction if an appellate court eventually overturned that conviction and acquitted the defendant.
+You are eligible (not entitled) to an expunction of records related to a final conviction if an appellate court overturns the final conviction and acquits you.[5]

 UCW Conviction prior to September 1, 2021

-In 2021, the 87th Texas Legislature created a law that allows for expunctions of certain Unlawful Carrying Weapons (UCW) convictions for offenses committed before September 1, 2021.3
+In 2021, the legislature created a law that allows for expunctions of certain Unlawful Carrying Weapons (UCW) convictions for offenses committed before September 1, 2021.[6]

 This new law creates an expunction eligibility scenario only for earlier violations of Penal Code Section 46.02(a), which prohibited all instances of intentionally, knowingly, or recklessly carrying a handgun except under certain circumstances.
 Prior to September 1, 2021, the law said: “a person commits an offense if the person: intentionally, knowingly, or recklessly carries on or about his or her person a handgun … and is not: (A) on the person’s own premises or premises under the person’s control; or (B) inside of or directly en route to a motor vehicle or watercraft that is owned by the person or under the person’s control.”
 After September 1, 2021, this law no longer applied to people over 21 years old who have not been convicted of an offense under Section 22.01(a)(1), 22.05, 22.07, or 42.01(a)(7) or (8) committed in the five-year period preceding the date the instant offense was committed.